-Amarin also is notable for the court's willingness to render a legal opinion for injunctive relief in an area that many thought might be susceptible to a government argument for deference to agency expertise under Chevron principles.2 Instead, the district court focused on the First Amendment rights and agency intrusion on speech.
+Amarin also is notable for the court's willingness to render a legal opinion for injunctive relief in an area that many thought might be susceptible to a government argument for deference to agency expertise under Chevron principles.
+Chevron USA Inc. v.
+Nat.
+Res.
+Def.
+Council Inc., 467 U.S. 837 (1984).
+Instead, the district court focused on the First Amendment rights and agency intrusion on speech.
 Still, future courts may be reluctant to displace agency reasoning where there is less scientific clarity in FDA's record and the seeming arbitrariness of its decision.

-The Pacira Litigation
+The Pacira litigation

-Perhaps encouraged by the Amarin court's willingness to consider a judicial challenge to FDA's administrative actions, on September 8, 2015 - just a month after Amarin - Pacira Pharmaceutical, Inc. and two physicians filed a complaint against FDA in the Southern District of New York concerning EXPAREL, Pacira's local anesthetic product.
+Perhaps encouraged by the Amarin court's willingness to consider a judicial challenge to FDA's administrative actions, on Sept.
+8, 2015 - just a month after Amarin - Pacira Pharmaceutical Inc. and two physicians filed a complaint against FDA in the Southern District of New York concerning EXPAREL, Pacira's local anesthetic product.
 Although preapproval clinical trials only involved bunionectomies and hemorrhoidectomies, Pacira sought, and FDA granted, approval of EXPAREL for "administration into the surgical site to produce postsurgical analgesia."
 While EXPAREL's label does not specify the "surgical site," the dosage and administration instructions are for only two surgeries, bunionectomies and hemorrhoidectomies.
-The label also states that the drug had only been tested for use in those two surgeries and has "not been demonstrated to be safe and effective in other procedures."3 Pacira alleges that when FDA approved the indication language for EXPAREL without any reference or limitation to a surgical site, it approved a broad indication for the drug, allowing it to be used in any surgical site.
+The label also states that the drug had only been tested for use in those two surgeries and has "not been demonstrated to be safe and effective in other procedures."
+Pacira alleges that when FDA approved the indication language for EXPAREL without any reference or limitation to a surgical site, it approved a broad indication for the drug, allowing it to be used in any surgical site.